Sarmad Kashani: Travels in the Mughal Empire

 Hearing that precious items and works of art were being purchased in India at high prices, Sarmad gathered together his wares and traveled to the Mughal Empire where he intended to sell them.
 In Thatta, in present day Sindh, Pakistan, one of his close disciples was a Hindu called Abhay Chand.
 Although there is debate on the nature of their relationship very little is known about the life of Abhay Chand and no historical records to confirm the details of their encounter, except Sarmad's own poetry.
 Some scholars have argued that, while Sarmad employed Abhay Chand to translate the Torah as well as Old Testament and New Testament, it is possible that Abhay Chand converted to Islam or Judaism.
-It is important to note that, in later years, Sarmad grew critical of all religions and took a more "spiritual but not religious" position.
+In later years, Sarmad grew critical of all religions and took a more "spiritual but not religious" position.

 At some stage, he abandoned his wealth, let his hair grow, stopped clipping his nails and began to wander the city streets.
 Although it is widely speculated that Sarmad and Abhay Chand moved to Lahore, then to Hyderabad, settling finally in Delhi, however there are no credible sources to confirm the events.